OmarCloud20/s3-static-website-terraform/README.md

 }
 ```

+Notes:

-Note: The CNAME value is a custom name that is used in the URLS for the files to be served by the CloudFront distribution.
+- The CNAME value is a custom name that is used in the URLS for the files to be served by the CloudFront distribution.
 For example, if the domain name is `example.com` and bucket name is `bucket` then the CNAME value must be `bucket.example.com`.
 A second example, if the domain name is `test.com` and bucket name is `test-folder` then the CNAME value must be `test-folder.test.com`.

-To simplify it, name the S3 bucket the same as the CNAME value.
+- To simplify it, name the S3 bucket the same as the CNAME value.

 7. Configure S3 remote state backend in another file named `terragrunt.hcl` in the environment directory